Medusas71/Sailing-In-Space/TESTING.md

 **2. Issue**;
     On the carousel the text wouldn't display on the first 2 images, but will display on the 3rd image.
 * **Fix**: I had a look on Slack and found this article by [Des Cahill](https://slack-files.com/T0L30B202-F8BFVUW8K-afa2370dff) that I copied and modified accordingly.
 I could then view the text on the carousel and was able to move the text position.

+**Contact Us Page contact-us.html**

+**1. Issue**;
+    When conducting a [Wave Report](https://wave.webaim.org/) on the page, I was advised that a label was missing on the text area part of the form.
+* **Fix**: I found the same question asked on [stack overflow](https://stackoverflow.com/questions/38142464/web-accessibility-failing-on-missing-form-label) and found a resolution in how to add the missing label to the text area part of the form.
+I added aria-label in the text area.